sky-ecosystem/wh-lz-migration/README.md

 - Upgrade the NTT Manager implementation on Ethereum to immediately prevent outbound transfers and to allow governance to transfer the escrowed tokens
 - Upgrade the NTT Manager implementation on Solana to immediately prevent outbound transfers and to allow governance to transfer the mint authority
-- Reduce the Governance Delay to 16 hours

 To prevent outbound transfers, the new EVM NTT Manager implementation has its `transfer` functions removed, and the new SVM NTT Manager implementation has its `transfer_burn` function removed.